Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 What to do in case of doubt before driving?

 The only completely safe decision is not to drive.
-A preventive saliva test can help reduce uncertainty, but it does not replace an official check or a confirmatory analysis.
+A preventive saliva test can help reduce uncertainty, but it does not replace an official check or confirmatory analysis.

-Sources and official references
+Official sources and references

-Sources used for verification: Highway Code, articles L.235-1 to L.235-5; decree of December 13, 2016, setting the procedures for screening substances indicating drug use and analyses provided by the Highway Code; Court of Cassation, criminal chamber, June 21, 2023; Court of Cassation, criminal chamber, March 12, 2025, no. 24-82.925; Service-Public.fr, section “Drug driving.”
+Sources used for verification: Highway Code, articles L.235-1 to L.235-5; decree of December 13, 2016, setting the modalities for screening substances indicating drug use and analyses provided by the Highway Code; Court of Cassation, criminal chamber, June 21, 2023; Court of Cassation, criminal chamber, March 12, 2025, no. 24-82.925; Service-Public.fr, section “Drugged driving.”
 Informative article not replacing individualized legal advice.
 In case of procedure, refer to official texts and a competent professional.

 1 comment